sherpa/sherpa/docs/evaluation/cache.rst

 =========================

-Sherpa contains a rudimentary system for caching the results of 1D model evaluations in order to speed up the time to evaluate models, at the expense of using more memory.
+Sherpa contains a rudimentary system for caching the results of model evaluations on one or more dimensions in order to speed up the time to evaluate models, at the expense of using more memory.
-The :py:func:`~sherpa.models.model.modelCacher1d`
+The :py:func:`~sherpa.models.model.modelCacher`
 function decorator is applied to the :py:meth:`~sherpa.models.model.ArithmeticModel.calc` method of :py:class:`~sherpa.models.model.ArithmeticModel` models, and this then